$150 per 60 minute session – Weekday

-** PLEASE NOTE: I am only accepting fee for service clients at this time.
+** PLEASE NOTE: I only accept fee for service clients.
 Payment is due at the time of service.
 If you want to submit claims to your insurance for possible reimbursement, I am able to give you a ‘superbill’, which is basically an invoice with all of the information that the insurance company requires.
 You will then send the superbill into your insurer and if they are going to reimburse part or all of your session cost, payment will be sent directly to you.
 Please understand, insurance companies must have a diagnosis in order to process your claim.
 So if you want to submit claims for reimbursement, you will have a mental health diagnosis within your medical records.
 This requirement is true for all medical providers.
 You need to assess for yourself how you feel about this.

 I am considered an out-of-network provider.
 You may have out-of-network benefits that will pay all or part of your costs, and your insurer should be able to clarify this for you.
 Please contact your provider to verify how your plan compensates you for ‘out of network behavioral health’ services.
 I’d recommend asking these questions to your insurance provider to help determine your benefits:

 • Does my health insurance plan include out-of-network mental health benefits?